jefferywmoore/CISSP-Study-Resources/CISSP-Domain-5-Objectives.md

         - **Time-based One-Time Password (TOTP)**: similar to HOTP, but uses a timestamp and remains valid for a certain time frame (e.g. 30 or 60 seconds)
             - e.g. phone-based authenticator app, where your phone is mimicking a hardware TOTP token (combined with userid/password is considered two-factor or two-step authentication)
         - **Email challenge**: popular method, used by websites, sending the user an email with a PIN
-        - Short Message Service (SMS) to send users a text with a PIN is another 2-factor method; note that NIST SP 800-63B points out vulnerabilities, and deprecates use of SMS as a two-factor method for federal agencies
+        - Short Message Service (SMS): to send users a text with a PIN is another 2-factor method; note that NIST SP 800-63B points out vulnerabilities, and deprecates use of SMS as a two-factor method for federal agencies
 - 5.2.3 Accountability
     - Two important security elements in an access control system are authorization and accountability
         - **Authorization**: subjects are granted access to objects based on proven identities